tobyweston/blog/source/_posts/2010-03-19-nibbles-cat.markdown

 categories: java concurrency tempus-fugit
 comments: true
 sidebar : false
+keywords: "concurrency, deadlock, deadlock detection,"
+description: ""
 ---

-What has Nibbles the Cat got to do with deadlocks?
-I'm glad you asked.
-It all started when I introduced a deadlock in some performance monitoring.
-I inadvertently prevented a statistic collection daemon I wrote from shutting down thanks to some unlucky timing and bad synchronisation policy.
+I recently introduced a deadlock into our performance monitoring.
+I inadvertently prevented a statistic collection daemon I wrote from shutting down thanks to some unlucky timing and a bad synchronisation policy.
 Because the synchronisation that was involved was distributed across a couple of classes (including some external classes) it wasn't obvious where they clashed.
-It got me thinking more about deadlocks and how many times we _actually _see them in real systems and gave rise to me creating the DeadlockDetector class in tempus-fugit.
+It got me thinking more about deadlocks and how many times we _actually _see them in real systems.
+In the end, I created a `DeadlockDetector` class.

-I'm talking here about Java level deadlocks really and to illustrate the point, poor old `Nibbles` got himself in quite a pickle.
-This situation is like this; `Nibbles` has been abducted and the  `Kidnapper` and `Negotiator` have started a dialogue...
+I'm talking here about Java level deadlocks and to illustrate the point, poor old `Nibbles` got himself into quite a pickle.
+The situation is like this; `Nibbles` has been abducted and the `Kidnapper` and `Negotiator` threads have started a dialogue.

 {% codeblock lang:java %}
 public void potentialDeadlock() {